tanodd/tanodd.github.io/docs/swarm.md

 </aside>

-2. Join the worker nodes to the Swarm:
+2. Join node worker vào swarm của node manager vừa tạo

 On each worker node, run the following command (replace `<MANAGER_NODE_IP>` with the IP address of the manager node):